materials-data-facility/scythe/docs/source/user-guide.rst

 The full API for the parsers are described as a Python abstract class:

-.. autoclass:: materials_io.base.BaseParser
+.. autoclass:: scythe.base.BaseParser
     :members:
     :member-order: bysource

-Integrating MaterialsIO into Applications
+Integrating Scythe into Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MaterialsIO is designed to create a documented, JSON-format version of scientific files, but
+Scythe is designed to create a documented, JSON-format version of scientific files, but
 these files might not yet be in a form useful for your application.
 We recommend an "adapter"
 approach to post-process these "generic JSON" files that can actually be used for your application.